Quasibound States, Stability and Wave Functions of the Test Fields in the Consistent 4D Einstein-Gauss-Bonnet Gravity: Abstract

 \section{Abstract}

-In this work we examine the interaction between quantum particles and the gravitational field generated by a black hole solution that was recently obtained in the 4-dimensional Einstein--Gauss--Bonnet theory of gravity.
-While quasinormal modes of bosonic, electromagnetic and fermionic fields for this theory have been recently studied, there is no such study for the quasibound states of these quantum particles.
-Here we calculate the quasibound states of the test fields in a spherically symmetric asymptotically flat black hole spacetime in the \textit{consistent} 4D Einstein--Gauss--Bonnet theory.
+We examine the interaction between quantum test particles and the gravitational field generated by a black hole solution that was recently obtained in the consistent 4-dimensional Einstein--Gauss--Bonnet gravity.
+While quasinormal modes of scalar, electromagnetic, and Dirac fields have been recently studied in this theory, there is no such study for the quasibound states.
+Here, we calculate the spectrum of quasibound states for the test fields in a spherically symmetric and asymptotically flat black hole solution in the consistent 4-dimensional Einstein--Gauss--Bonnet gravity.
 The quasispectrum of resonant frequencies is obtained by using the polynomial condition associated to the general Heun functions.
-We discuss the (in)stability of the systems for values of the Gauss--Bonnet coupling constant being in the range $-16M^{2} \leq a \leq 2M^{2}$.
+We also discuss the stability of the systems for some values of the Gauss-Bonnet coupling constant.